y-scope/clp-ffi-py/README.md

 # A list to store all the log events within the search time range
 log_events: List[LogEvent] = []

-# Open IRstream compressed log file as a binary file stream, then pass it to CLpIrStreamReader
+# Open IRstream compressed log file as a binary file stream, then pass it to
+# CLpIrStreamReader.
 with open("example.clp.zst", "rb") as compressed_log_file:
     with ClpIrStreamReader(compressed_log_file) as clp_reader:
         for log_event in clp_reader.search(time_range_query):